Akolibob/Classification-of-Guitar-Pickups-by-Timbre/README.md

 ## What is the project?

+The goal of this project was initially a way to identify the sound of a guitar pickup and categorize it so the buyer can find something that is matching the tone they want.
+Even though guitar pickups have a much smaller effect on the timbre compared to the rest of the electronics in a guitar, it is something that can help the buyer make a more informed decision with more information.

+What is lacking from this project is a proper dataset which, if someone was to use the same electronics and setup, and properly record sound files with only the pickup as a variable, it woul help the evaluation of the impact of pickups in the sound profile of the electric guitar.

+## What does the code consist of?

 The code is devided by sections:
   - File Import
   - Feature Extraction of Audio Files